-A program requesting an appeal must submit a notice of appeal, by someone with signature authority, to the USGIF Vice President of Academic Affairs within 30 days of receiving notification of a "Do Not Accredit" action.
+A program requesting an appeal must submit a notice of appeal, by someone with signature authority, to the USGIF Director of Education and Professional Development within 30 days of receiving notification of a "Do Not Accredit" action.
 This submission must include reasons why a "Do Not Accredit" decision is inappropriate because of errors of fact or USGIF failed to conform to the published policies and procedures and/or publish accreditation standards.
-Within one (1) week of the submission date for appeals, the Vice President of Academic Affairs will notify the program that the appeal was received, and the appeal process is being initiated.
-The Vice President of Academic Affairs will select three new reviewers; these new reviewers will make up the appeal panel.
+Within one (1) week of the submission date for appeals, the Director of Education and Professional Development will notify the program that the appeal was received, and the appeal process is being initiated.
+The Director will select three new reviewers; these new reviewers will make up the appeal panel.
 The appeal panel will be provided with new, unmarked copies of the program's original accreditation package.
-The reviewers will be given three months to review the accreditation package and come to a final accreditation decision.
-The reviewers will review the package individually, then come together as a group to reach consensus on which accreditation action should be taken.
+The reviewers will be given three months to review the package individually, then come together as a group to reach consensus on which accreditation action should be taken.
 The only role USGIF will play in this process will be to arrange how and when the reviewers meet.
 USGIF will not play a role in deciding what accreditation action is taken.

-Once the appeal panel reaches consensus, USGIF's Vice President of Academic Affairs will notify the program, in writing, of the decision and the basis for the decision.
+Once the appeal panel reaches consensus, USGIF's Director of Education and Professional Development will notify the program, in writing, of the decision and the basis for the decision.
 The decision rendered by the appeal panel is final and may not be reconsidered or appealed.